semidark/kicli/docs/architecture.md

 ## Overview

-**kicli** is a fast, keyboard-driven terminal application that seamlessly integrates a PTY shell and an LLM-powered AI assistant within a modern, keyboard-centric TUI.
-Its mission is to provide effortless access to AI-enhanced command-line workflows—without sacrificing speed, privacy, or the classic shell user experience.

-The design is guided by modularity, security, and ease of contribution. kicli leverages modern Go libraries such as [Bubbletea](https://github.com/charmbracelet/bubbletea) (for TUI) and [modernc.org/sqlite](https://github.com/cznic/sqlite) (for CGO-free local storage).
+The design of kicli is guided by modularity, security, and ease of contribution. kicli leverages modern Go libraries such as [Bubbletea](https://github.com/charmbracelet/bubbletea) (for TUI) and [modernc.org/sqlite](https://github.com/cznic/sqlite) (for CGO-free local storage).

 ---